flaschmurphy/sdc_term_1_proj_5/writeup.md

 challenging one that took far more time than anticipated.
-Although I'm disappointed with the quality of the detection in the final output, I did get a very good sense of the potential that Computer Vision combined with machine learning techniques like Support Vector Machines, Decision Trees and/or Deep Neural Networks could have.
+Although I'm disappointed with the quality of the detection in the final output, I did get a very good sense of the potential that Computer Vision combined with machine learning techniques like Support Vector Machines, Decision Trees and/or Neural Networks could have.

-The implementation did not do well with white cars and after working to address that problem, it started to do worst with the black car.
-Unfortunately I was not able to find time to further debug this.
+The implementation did not do well with white cars initially and after working to address that problem, it started to do worst with the black car.
 Being so sensitive to color is obviously a major weakness and therefore a better understanding of the available color spaces would be needed to take it further.
 If combining this with lane detection, traffic light detection and more, then multiple parallel pipelines would surely be required, each with it's own pre-processing, thresholds, classification model, etc.

 One major problem that I faced was realizing that the StandardScaler object needs to be persisted and reused.
 It was not obvious to me in the documentation